-The result since has been an amazing amount of web traffic, content sharing and fresh perspectives on objects and audience interests.
-The technology has developed to include geo coding and search term generated tags or “frictionless” tagging as Chan called it.
-But in all that time I had one question, well make that two:
+The results since have been large volumes of web traffic, content sharing and fresh perspectives on objects and audience interests.
+The technology has developed to include geocoding and search term generated tags or “frictionless” tagging as Chan called it.
+I had one question for the Q&A:

 Does the tag list get unwieldy over time?